 Our large island houses the sink and the dishwasher and a bank of drawers.
 This is a place for food prep, hand washing dishes and letting them dry.
 I like to keep it very clean and uncluttered.

 We always have lemons, limes and oranges for food flavor and making cocktails.
 Citrus is a great way to add color to your kitchen decor.
-The fruit always looks so pretty in a white bowl.
+The fruit always looks so pretty in a white bowl like this one.

 A friend who knows I love pink gave me the small towel from Anthropologie as a gift.